IaroslavElistratov/triton-autodiff/README.md

   ...

-+ # No need to write backward kernel and backward stub by hand anymore!
++ # No need to write backward kernels and backward stubs by hand anymore!

 -@triton.jit
 -def _attn_bwd_preprocess(O, DO,  #